victordelrosal/SophosAGI/README.md

 ▶ Address misconceptions: aim to dispel common myths,  misconceptions, and misinformation surrounding AGI, fostering a more accurate and nuanced understanding of the technology and its implications.

 ▶ Support research and innovation: share valuable research findings, advancements, and insights from the AGI research community, in order to contribute to the ongoing development of safe and beneficial AGI technologies.

-<h3>Justification</h3>

-Through these functions, SophosAGI seeks to help society navigate the complex landscape of AGI and its potential consequences, fostering a responsible and informed approach to this transformative technology.

 <h3>Core activities</h3>